mapeveri/danubio/README.rst

 Danubio
 =======

-Danubio is an open source SMS-Gateway written in python.
+Danubio is an open source SMS-Gateway written in Python/Flask.

 Status
 ------